nikhithajoy/Python-Projects/QRCode/README.md

 ## Demo

-You can see a live demo of the app [here](https://qrcode-generat0r.streamlit.app/) (replace with your deployment link).
+You can see a live demo of the app [here](https://qrcode-generat0r.streamlit.app/).

 ## Installation